AutoJenny/blog/docs/temp/article_structure_and_preview_ui_implementation_checklist.md

-# Article Structure and Preview UI: Technical Implementation Checklist
+# Article Template and Preview UI: Technical Implementation Checklist (Updated)

 > **Instructions:**
 > - Tick off each checkbox as you complete the corresponding task.